thehorizonmagazine/website/README.md

 ## How the code works

 The [`build.js`](build.js) file asks Prismic for the "homepage" data and then injects that data into the [`index.liquid`](src/views/index.liquid) template.
 Styling (CSS) comes from the [`style.css`](src/style.css) file

+The build.js file also downloads the issue PDFs from dropbox and creates a page for each issue, using the dropbox filename as the issue title.
+A mapping of `issue title -> issue URL` is created and used to generate the `editionslist` section of the homepage.

+Each issue page embeds the issue PDF like this: `<iframe src="./{{ slug }}.pdf#toolbar=0" width="100%" height="100%" style="border: none;"></iframe>` and `{{ slug }}` is 'injected' into the template in the build.js file.
+The `toolbar=0` parameter in the iframe src instructs the pdf reader to hide its toolbar but this only works in chrome-based browsers.

+Because PDF support in mobile browsers is hit and miss, mobile users are directed to the actual PDF files (not webpages where those files are embedded).
+This is achieved through script tags at the bottom of the `index.liquid` and `issue.liquid` template files.
+In `index.liquid` we adjust the hyperlink destination for each issue to point directly to the PDF if we detect you're on a mobile device, and if you land on the issue page we forcibly redirect you to the PDF
+(this would happen if a desktop user sent you a link to a specific issue and you opened it on a phone).

+## Releasing new issues

+Changes in Dropbox (e.g. renaming an issue, releasing a new issue, removing an issue) will not automatically trigger a re-build of the website.

+To manually trigger a re-build, visit [the deployments page for the site in Vercel](https://vercel.com/thehorizonmagazine/website/deployments?environment=production), and 'Redeploy' the most recent deployment.
+It might ask if you want to use the existing build cache: say no. You want to re-run the full build so that a fresh copy of the Dropbox folder is used.

 ## Troubleshooting